-In the upcoming weeks, we will be posting new videos to the SAP HANA Academy to show new features and functionality introduced with SAP HANA 2.0 Support Package Stack (SPS) 01.
+In the upcoming weeks, we will be posting new videos to the SAP HANA Academy to show new features and functionality introduced in SAP HANA 2.0 Support Package Stack (SPS) 01.

 The topic of this blog is security.

-For the full SAP HANA 2.0 SPS 01 blog list, see: What’s New with SAP HANA 2.0 SPS 01 – by the SAP HANA Academy
+- SAP HANA 1.0 SPS 12 What’s New: Security – by the SAP HANA Academy

-For an overview on the topic from Andrea Kristen, Product Management, see
+For an overview on the topic from Product Management, see

 Native Encryption of Persistence